penumbra-zone/penumbra/docs/guide/src/pd/join-testnet.md

 After starting your node, as above, you should now be participating in the network as a fullnode.
 However your validator won't be visible to the chain yet, as the definition hasn't been uploaded.
+To proceed, you must have [`pcli` installed](../pcli/install.md).

 ### Validator Definitions (Penumbra)